 Diagnosis is made with a needle aspirate, a process in which the veterinarian uses a needle to collect some tumor cells to be examined under the microscope.

-When canine mast cell tumors are diagnosed, a tissue biopsy will be carried out in order to grade and stage the tumor.
+When a dog is diagnosed with mast cell tumors, the vet will do a tissue biopsy in order to grade and stage the tumor.
 These procedures help determine the prognosis, as well as the type of treatment to be given to the dog patient.

-Mast cell tumors are categorized into three grades (Grade I, II, III), depending on how malignant they are, with Grade III being the most serious and malignant.
+Mast cell tumors are categorized into three grades (Grade I, II, III), depending on how malignant they are.

 Depending on the grade and stage of a mast cell tumor, common treatment includes surgery, radiation, and chemotherapy.Surgery